Pérez Prado: Legacy

 Although he did not create the genre—Orestes López and his brother Cachao did in 1937—Pérez Prado has been recognized as a key figure in the refinement and popularization of mambo and Cuban dance music in general across the world in the 1950s.
 His success came from his adaptation of the fast mambo rhythm to the American-style big bands of the 1940s and away from the quieter Cuban charanga.

 He also worked with a variety of musicians who would go on to have successful careers.
 In 1946, he worked with guaracha singer Orlando Guerra "Cascarita", who became one of the leading exponents of the genre.
 In Mexico, he helped launch the career of Beny Moré in 1949, with hits such as "Anabacoa".
-In America, he worked with West Coast trumpeters such as Maynard Ferguson, Pete Candoli and Ollie Mitchell (featured on "Flight of the Bumble Bee"), trombonist-vocalist Ray Vasquez, and a variety of percussionists, including Armando Peraza, Mongo Santamaría and Alex Acuña.
+In the US, he worked with West Coast trumpeters such as Maynard Ferguson, Pete Candoli and Ollie Mitchell (featured on "Flight of the Bumble Bee"), trombonist-vocalist Ray Vasquez, and a variety of percussionists, including Armando Peraza, Mongo Santamaría and Alex Acuña.

 In 1999, Pérez Prado was posthumously inducted into the International Latin Music Hall of Fame.

+Perez is recognized on the Hollywood Walk of Fame.